Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 I show nothing confirmed.”

-drain?
-Marla replied, “I have confirmation by email and fax confirming that
+Marla replied, “I have confirmation by email and faxes

 our requests have already been approved.
 In fact I even have an email